huaminghuangtw/Evergreen-Notes/Permanent-Notes/always-start-small.md

 	* 5 minutes of breathwork—your body resets.
 	* 5 minutes of conversation—your mood improves.
 * Whenever the day feels overwhelming and tough, try to ask yourself: _What’s the best way I can spend my next 5 minutes?_
+* 5 minutes of present energy is worth more than an hour of scattered energy.

 ---